neuml/txtai/docs/pipeline/index.md

 ![pipeline](../images/pipeline.png#only-light)
 ![pipeline](../images/pipeline-dark.png#only-dark)

 txtai provides a generic pipeline processing framework with the only interface requirement being a `__call__` method.
-Pipelines are flexible and can process various types of data.
+Pipelines are flexible and process various types of data.
 Pipelines can wrap machine learning models as well as other processes.

-The following pipeline types are currently supported.
+Pipelines are run with Python or configuration.
+Pipelines can be instantiated in [configuration](../api/configuration/#pipeline) using the lower case name of the pipeline.
+Configuration-driven pipelines are run with [workflows](../workflow/#configuration-driven-example) or the [API](../api).

+## List of pipelines

+The following is a list of the default pipelines available in txtai.

 - Audio
     - [Transcription](audio/transcription)